 The Bookshelves feature of Micro.blog is easily my favorite of this platform.
 It sits right at the intersection of medium and function: as a reader I want to keep track of things, but I don’t need so much infrastructure around it.
 Just some checkmarks and a place to dash off my immediate thoughts.

 I’ve been keeping my virtual bookshelf up to date while pushing myself to take on a bunch of literary fiction, but I’m tired, reader.
+So instead of laboring on with a pile of good books I didn’t really want to read, I lined up a bunch of rock n’ roll memoirs for the summer while I manifest camping, hammocks and time otherwise spent by a lake.

 The internet says Joann fabrics is going to declare bankruptcy, putting a huge market of individual crafters without access to in-person retail craft spaces into a tailspin.
 It’s likely they will ask their creditors to restructure their debt, making them able to keep some stores open.
 The whole market relies heavily on in-person shopping (it’s a textural and sensory shopping experience, which is the point!) and hasn’t pivoted well to e-commerce.